evendis/flattery/README.md

 * Ruby 1.9 or 2
 * Rails 3.x/4.x
-* ActiveRecord (only splite and PostgreQL tested.
+* ActiveRecord (only sqlite and PostgreQL tested.
 Others _should_ work; raise an issue if you find problems)

 ## Installation